rogerpadilla/nukak-website/docs/transactions-imperative.md

 ---
 weight: 190
-description: This tutorial explain how to use imperative transactions with the nukak orm.
+description: This tutorial explain how to use imperative transactions with the UQL orm.
 ---

 ## Imperative transactions